ACP-CODE/astro-svg-sprite/README.md

 });
 ```

-Then, store the SVG files to be used for the generated `sprite.svg` in the `src/assets/images/sprite` directory.
+Store the SVG files to be used for the generated `sprite.svg` in the `src/assets/images/sprite` directory.

 ```
 /